cdapio/cdap/README.md

 ## Getting Started

-Visit our web site for a [Getting Started](http://docs.cask.co/cdap/current/en/getstarted.html) that will guide you through installing CDAP and running an example application.
+Visit our web site for a [Getting Started](http://docs.cask.co/cdap/current/en/getstarted.html) document that will guide you through installing CDAP and running an example application.

 ## Where to Go Next